How Long Does Klonopin (Clonazepam) Stay in Your Body?

 - After the second week of Klonopin withdrawal, most people are through the worst of the severe symptoms.
 Some people, however, can experience severe and risky conditions like hallucinations and delusions.
 However, even if you got through the worst of your symptoms in week two, because the drug is so long-acting—and especially if you’ve abused a lot for a long time—you will continue to experience unpleasant symptoms for two to three more weeks.
 Some of these symptoms include brain fog, deep depression, lack of motivation, continued anxiety, continued insomnia, and more.

-Klonopin Addiction Treatment – Zinnia Healing Can Help
+Klonopin Addiction Treatment – Zinnia Health Can Help

 If you or a loved one are struggling with Klonopin addiction, help is available.
-Zinnia Healing is proud to offer treatment facilities nationwide, ranging from California to New Jersey.
+Zinnia Health is proud to offer treatment facilities nationwide, ranging from California to New Jersey.